sihao-vt/MaritimeMeshNetwork/RevisedProtocol/README.md

 --Predict():                  predict wave height

---GetMessageVTime             get message valid time information.
+--GetMessageVTime:            get message valid time information.
 For HNA and MID message, we use original GetVTime() function.
                               For Hello and TC message, we find the valid time based on height information.

---#define OLSR_OCEAN_HOLD_TIME 0.5
+--#define OLSR_OCEAN_HOLD_TIME 0.5:
                               default hold time for hello and tc message if we predict the link is stable

---#define RADIUS 35
+--#define RADIUS 35:
                               threshold of stable communication link

 --line 405                    link  olsr model with mobility model